Shiloh, Hardin County, Tennessee: 1862-1885

-The Formation of Shiloh National Military Park (1895-1903)
+Formation of Shiloh National Military Park (1895-1903)

-By 1895 the “Manse” George Cabin’s roof had fallen in and everything was in disrepair until 1901 when Theodore Roosevelt became President of the U.S. after the assassination of William McKinley.
+By 1895, the “Manse” George Cabin’s roof had fallen in and everything was in disrepair until 1901 when Theodore Roosevelt became President of the U.S. after the assassination of William McKinley.
 Roosevelt created the first few national parks including Shiloh National Military Park.
 The cabin was restored by 1933 and Downtown Shiloh was rebuilt with modern buildings and the original entrance to the park along a road that no longer exists, and all new monuments were built and a brick visitor center was built at Pittsburgh Landing.

-The Shiloh Tornado of 1903
+Shiloh Tornado of 1903

 In Spring 1903, a EF3 tornado swept away the visitor center and surrounding woods and monuments.

 1903-1935

 During this period the Confederate mass burials were marked and 2 new cemeteries were built: The Shiloh Church Cemetery and The Shiloh National Military Park/Pittsburgh Landing Cemetery.
-Also trails were officially marked for the first time and the infamous “Sunken Road” was modeled to look like a 1860’s style farm road.
+Also trails were officially marked for the first time and the infamous “Sunken Road” was modeled to look like a 1860s style farm road.
 The Military Park expanded greatly during this time.